 - cord blood stem cells (umbilical cord)

-Usually, the team collects stem cells from your donor’s bloodstream (peripheral blood stem cell harvest).
-But occasionally they collect the stem cells directly from the donor’s bone marrow.
+Usually, the team collects stem cells from your donor’s bloodstream.
+Peripheral blood stem cell harvest, is what this type of collection is.
+Occasionally they collect the stem cells directly from the donor’s bone marrow.

 You might have a stem cell transplant using stem cells from umbilical cord blood.
 Doctors take blood from the umbilical cord and placenta that is very rich in stem cells.
 The blood bank may give the donated stem cells to a person whose blood cells closely match the donated cells.